"Honey, where is the (insert name of food item here)?" "In the other one!"

 For each, I printed a label with our info and emergency contact, then glued it on with wide transparent tape, rendering it waterproof.

 Also, it makes a great bucket.
 On longer trips, if we have time, we do laundry.
 We put all the food from one of them in a backpack, hang it from a tree right next to us, and then I carry water in the canister (at least 100' away from the source) and Em washes our dirty clothes with a tiny bit of unscented soap.
 Works great.

 One thing you should never do is heat water in it.
 The glue holding it all together can't stand extremely high temperatures.
 While it seems like a good idea to boil water in the canister, it would destroy it.

-In the five seasons since we bought the Bearikades, they've seen snow, sand, rock, heat, cold, whatever you can imagine (save for bears, of course).
+In the ten seasons since we bought the Bearikades, they've seen snow, sand, rock, heat, cold, whatever you can imagine (save for bears, funny enough).
 There are minor scratches on both, but they look almost new.
 All the locks are still in perfect working order.

 The only minor malfunction we had was in September 2015 when we went up with one canister to Mineral King to watch the moon eclipse.
-The aluminum wire tying the lid to the body suddenly broke, and we got used to just let the lid hang on the side when open, so now we had to watch where we put it for the next three days.
+The aluminum wire tying the lid to the body suddenly broke.
+We got used to let the lid hang on the side when open, so now we had to watch where we put it for the next three days.
 No big deal.
 Upon returning home and examining the other one, it looked like the wire is about to break there, too.